CoyoteProd/libsumo.net/README.md

 # libsumo.net

-Porting the excellent work of https://github.com/Devoxx4KidsDE/workshop-jumping-sumo to C#
+Triying to port the excellent work of https://github.com/Devoxx4KidsDE/workshop-jumping-sumo to C# but doesnt work for the moment...